Princess Victoria Adelaide of Schleswig-Holstein

-Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg (Viktoria Adelheid Helene Luise Marie Friederike; 31 December 1885 – 3 October 1970) was Duchess of Saxe-Coburg and Gotha as the consort of Duke Charles Edward from their marriage on 11 October 1905 until his abdication on 14 November 1918.
-Victoria Adelaide is the maternal grandmother of Carl XVI Gustaf of Sweden.
-She was a niece of German Empress Augusta Victoria.
+Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg (Viktoria Adelheid Helene Luise Marie Friederike; 31 December 1885 – 3 October 1970) was Duchess of Saxe-Coburg and Gotha as the consort of Duke Charles Edward from their marriage on 11 October 1905 until his abdication on 14 November 1918.

+Victoria Adelaide's marriage to Charles Edward was arranged by German emperor, Wilhelm II.
+She was chosen for her perceived political loyalty to the Imperial German government and her symbolic significance as a German wife for the British-born duke.
+She was seen as unpretentious and gained popularity among the people of the Duchy.
+After his forced abdication in 1918, Charles Edward became an enthusiastic supporter of Nazism.
+Sources differ on how enthusiastically Victoria Adelaide supported these beliefs.

 Early life

 Princess Victoria Adelaide was born on 31 December 1885 at Castle Grünholz, Thumby, Schleswig-Holstein, Prussia as the eldest daughter of Frederick Ferdinand, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and his wife Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg.

-Her father was the eldest son of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and a nephew of Christian IX of Denmark.
-One month before the birth of Victoria Adelaide, he had succeeded to the headship of the House of Schleswig-Holstein-Sonderburg-Glücksburg and the title of duke upon the death of his father on 27 November 1885.
+Victoria Adelaide's mother was a sister of Augusta Victoria of Schleswig-Holstein, German Empress by marriage to Wilhelm II.
+Also, Victoria Adelaide's father was the eldest son of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and a nephew of Christian IX of Denmark.

+One month before the birth of Victoria Adelaide, Friedrich Ferdinand had succeeded to the headship of the House of Schleswig-Holstein-Sonderburg-Glücksburg and the title of duke upon the death of his father on 27 November 1885.

+A report in the Alcester Chronicle, a British local newspaper, published in 1909, commented that Victoria Adelaide and her sisters had been allowed by their father to learn a women's occupation in case they ever needed to support themselves.
+According to the report, Victoria Adelaide had gained a qualification from the "Berlin Royal School of Cookery".

 Duchess of Saxe-Coburg and Gotha

 On 11 October 1905, at Glücksburg Castle, Schleswig, she married Charles Edward, Duke of Saxe-Coburg and Gotha.
 Charles Edward was the only son of Prince Leopold, Duke of Albany by his wife Princess Helena of Waldeck and a grandson of Queen Victoria.
 Five years before the marriage, he had succeeded to the duchy of Saxe-Coburg and Gotha upon the death of his uncle Alfred, Duke of Saxe-Coburg and Gotha in 1900.
-Victoria Adelaide was described as the leading part in the marriage and the Duke would initially come to her for advice.
-She and Charles Edward had five children.
+As Charles Edward was considered to have an "ambiguous" attitude towards women, according to historian Karena Urbach, his family decided he needed an arranged marriage at a young age.
+Victoria Adelaide was chosen by her uncle Wilhelm II, the German Emperor, as the bride of Charles Edward.
+She was believed to be well-adjusted and loyal to Wilhelm's royal house.